banujan59/DualShockPCController/README.md

 I developed this project to practice my programming skills.
 This project is incomplete (but still usable) and will no longer receive updates.
 You are welcome to clone it and improve it!

+Do not hesitate to contact me on [LinkedIn](http://www.linkedin.com/in/banujan-atputharajah-556498222) if you want to discuss about this project.

 ## 2 - Features
 Upon opening the application, DualShock PC Controller will automatically connect to the first DualShock 4 controller it finds (whether connected to bluetooth or by USB).
 If the application could not connect to a controller, you will see the following screen: